redhat-cip/dci-openstack-agent/README.md

 ### Use the timers

-The `dci-ansible-agent` rpm provides two systemd timers:
+The `dci-openstack-agent` rpm provides two systemd timers:

 * `dci-openstack-agent.timer` will ensure the agent will be call automatically several time a day.
 * `dci-update.timer` will refresh dci packages automatically.